 In California, employees enjoy very broad rights to recover from even transitory disabling injuries or conditions.
+Today as never before in view of the pandemic scourge sweeping across Los Angeles and Orange County and the State of California some workers will need accommodations to protect them from injury.
+Older workers with underlying conditions or other workers with diabetes or asthma and so on may need accommodations in the workplace to stay healthy and protected.
 These “disabilities” must be accommodated through a process of interactive dialogue.
 One form of accommodation is medical leave, and often the medical leave begins when the FMLA/CFRA leave ends.
 For an explanation of this point, the term “disability” is so inclusive under California law that it is almost misleading.
 Moreover, the term “disability” is far broader than what most California employees would assume.
 Forget about the idea that you have to be confined to a wheel chair or some such condition in California to be deemed disabled within the meaning of the law.
 The regulations provide for mental and physical disabilities.
 Indeed, the regulations provide very broad definitions of “Mental Disability”, “Physical Disability”, “Special Education” disability, and “Perceived Disability”.
 Let’s review these:

 A Mental Disability includes, but is not limited to: